How to make a tutu

 How to make a tutu tutorial

-To add to these instructions since it isn’t listed in a lot of places, 6 inch tulle works really well, not the big tulle you find on the bolts.
+TUTU TIP: To add to these instructions since it isn’t listed in a lot of places, 6 inch tulle works really well, not the big tulle you find on the bolts.
 I use the big tulle on the bolts because I buy in bulk for other tutu and tulle crafts, so I end up having to cut in a lot of ways to get it to be not to thick.
 If you go that route, you generally have to cut the length and width.
-If you use the smaller 6 inch tulle, its as simply as cutting the length.
+If you use the smaller 6 inch tulle, it’s as simple as cutting the length.

 Tutu TIP: Instead of Elastic, you can use big satin ribbon and the just tie in a bow.
 It’s easy removal…but that’s half the problem…your child, especially if you have a young one, can remove it.